 Dry Eye Syndrome is a condition affecting the tear system.
 While the term dry eyes may sound simple, it is actually quite complex.
 Dry eyes (keratoconjunctivitis sicca) are due to a problem with the quantity or quality of the tears in the eye, or sometimes a combination of both.

 Symptoms, causes, and treatment options vary widely.
-It is estimated that one in every eight adults, or 33 million Americans have some form of dry eye syndrome.
+It is estimated that one in every eight adults, or 33 million Americans, have some form of dry eye syndrome.
 People of both sexes and all ages can suffer from dry eyes.
 The condition can be mild or severe, with mild cases being more of a nuisance that is easily fixed with a drop of artificial tears, and severe cases causing poor vision that may require surgery.

 As mentioned above, dry eyes are caused by one of two factors—either your tear system is not producing enough tears or the tears being produced are not keeping your eyes sufficiently moisturized.
 The tear system is pretty complex: Tears carry nutrients to the cells on the surface of the cornea (the front surface of the eyeball) and remove dead or damaged corneal cells.
 Tears also keep debris away from the cornea, allowing light to enter the eye unimpeded, a necessity for clear vision.
 To function normally, the cornea must be covered at all times by a coating of tears called the tear film.
 Tears are made up of oil, water, and mucous.
 Here is a closer look at each layer of the tear film:

 - The oily layer is the outermost layer.
 It is produced by the meibomian glands, which are found in the eyelids.
 The oily layer slows the evaporation of basal or watery tears from the surface of the eye.